hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_welcome.md

 @Oldes it is important to us too, but what makes it a top issue in your mind?
 That is, in the grand scheme of things, are other things more important?
 This is our constant struggle.
 What mix of features and projects give us the best of survival?

 [23:24:47](#SKZjzfAxQKRvY9ROli7L9ojX7FqHk3F6B7IdMVoSWzo) <Oldes (@oldes-556aec4015522ed4b3e131da:gitter.im)>:
 32bit system are dying fast... maybe too fast.
-One may ask, why use tiny Red app, which fits on one floppy disk, when it depends on installing so many libraries. `apt-get-update` downloads 16MB, and the rest needs 332MB (in clean 64bit Docker image) Ì†ΩÌ∏ï
+One may ask, why use tiny Red app, which fits on one floppy disk, when it depends on installing so many libraries. `apt-get-update` downloads 16MB, and the rest needs 332MB (in clean 64bit Docker image) üòï

 [23:26:27](#cS7O-GP5aDKQswAmWHipEW9e0UUV7ZYtc8s2A5ZWamU) <Oldes (@oldes-556aec4015522ed4b3e131da:gitter.im)>:
 But I don't want to play this _devil advocate_ role.